 12.10.2022

 Laura DˈAngelo is a research associate in the research group “Quasistatics in Computational Engineering” of Athene Young Investigator Dr.-Ing.
-Yvonne Späck-Leigsnering at the Institute for Accelerator Science and Electromagnetic Fields (TEMF) with Prof. Dr.-Ing.
-Herbert De Gersem (Department of Electromagnetic Field Theory) and received both the “Young Scientist Award” and the first place “Young Scientist Best Paper Award” at the Kleinheubacher Tagung of the U.R.S.I..
+Yvonne Späck-Leigsnering at the with Prof. Dr.-Ing.
+Herbert De Gersem ( Institute for Accelerator Science and Electromagnetic Fields (TEMF)) and received both the “Young Scientist Award” and the first place “Young Scientist Best Paper Award” at the Kleinheubacher Tagung of the U.R.S.I..
+Department of Electromagnetic Field Theory

 More efficient simulations through sophisticated symmetry exploitation